legioner0/ecrecover-failed/README.md

 `ECRecoverTest.sol` - simple contract with sign check logic: `ecrecover(keccak256(abi.encodePacked(address)), v, r, s)`.

-`ECRecoverTest.ts` - tests for `ecrecover`: compute `keccak256(address)`, sign with private key, try to recover it by `ecrecover` and compare values with correspondent return values of functions in contract.
+`ECRecoverTest.ts` - tests for `ecrecover`: compute `keccak256(address)`, sign with private key, try to recover it by `ecrecover` and compare values with corresponding return values of functions in contract.

 As you can see some input data leads to error (11 of 100 for current `PKEY` and seeds) - value returned from `ecrecover` in contract is not equals to `PKEY` owner.